 On the other hand, it is dangerous to apply those products, especially on children, because they can come into contact with secretions.
 Antibiotics should not be used before going to nature, and you shouldn’t take them on your own initiative after a tick bite.

-If you find a tick in the skin after your return from nature, please contact sierra integrative medical center or a person skilled to proper removal of the tick.
 At the same time, the tick will be reviewed for the possible contamination of the spirochete.

 3.It is treated with antibiotics

 Given the fact that the cause of this disease is bacteria, it would be logical to successfully treat it with antibiotics.
 However, bacteria have the property that changes its shape to a one on which antibiotics can not act.